LibraryOfCongress/bagit-java/README.txt

 RELEASE NOTES:

+Changes in 4.10.0:
+1. Fixes defect in SimpleResult.add*Message() methods.

 Changes in 4.9.0:
 1. Bug fix for normalization conversion between stored manifest filenames and filenames on disk.
 2. Fixed bug in zip compression.